FA2021-K1/BuoyAP/README.md

 path to netplan file: /etc/netplan/10-my-config.yaml<br/>
 path to dtoverlay file: /boot/firmware/usercfg.txt<br/>

+## Software used to make images
+dd to make img file

+PiShrink to shrink images to fit SD Cards. (https://github.com/Drewsif/PiShrink)

+Gzip for compression

 ## Running the webservice on startup
 To run the webservice that is prebuilt in the provided image on startup of the Raspberry Pi use the [systemd script](./systemd/buoy-web-service.service) provided in the systemd directory.